 **Derived products may be produced by Wildlife Insights or a Wildlife Insights core partner.
 Wildlife Insights will not publish derived products that include your embargoed data in peer-reviewed publications without your consent.

-Wildlife Insights encourages users to share their data publicly but also recognizes that data providers may also want to publish their data.
-Wildlife Insights will provide the option to embargo data for 24 months before the data is made public.
-Data providers may request an additional 24 month embargo (for a total of 48 months) by contacting Wildlife Insights at [email protected] Embargoed data will not be available to the public for the duration of the embargo, but project metadata (e.g., project name, objectives) may be shared with the public.
+For data providers who want to publish their data, Wildlife Insights will provide the option to embargo data before the data is made public.
+Embargoed data will not be available to the public for the duration of the embargo, but project metadata (e.g., project name, objectives) may be shared with the public.

-Note that by signing the Terms of Use, you provide Wildlife Insights and Wildlife Insights core partners permission to use your data, including embargoed data, to develop derived products, These derived products may be displayed on the Wildlife Insights website or used in presentations, for example, but will not be used in peer review publications without your consent.
+- Note that by signing the Terms of Use, you provide Wildlife Insights and Wildlife Insights core partners permission to use your data, including embargoed data, to develop derived products, These derived products may be displayed on the Wildlife Insights website or used in presentations, for example, but will not be used in peer review publications without your consent.

 Wildlife Insights promotes sharing information for the benefit of biodiversity conservation.
-We recognize however, that data providers also want to publish.
-Wildlife Insights will provide the option to embargo data for a limited period of 24 months before the data is made public.
-Data providers may request additional extensions by contacting Wildlife Insights at [email protected]
+We recognize however, that data providers may want to publish their data before making it public.

 By agreeing to the Terms of Use, you grant Wildlife Insights the right to use your data* for certain purposes including: